Foreign Ministry (Oman)

 The Foreign Ministry (وزارة الخارجية) is the government body in the Sultanate of Oman responsible for organising and directing Oman's relations with other countries and with regional and international organisations.

-The current Foreign Minister is Sayyid Badr Albusaidi.
+The current Foreign Minister is Badr bin Hamad Al Busaidi.
 He was appointed on 18 August 2020.

 Foreign policy

 The Foreign Ministry strives to maintain good relations with all countries through dialogue, cooperation and mutual respect.
 The Foreign Ministry enables Oman to play an active part in a regional community of nations living in harmony and build relationships which assure security and stability while fostering the economic growth and cultural development essential to all states' futures.

 The mission of the Foreign Ministry, as set out in the Basic Statute of the State (Oman's constitution), rests on certain key principles: